Last Updated on

 If you need some more information about each exchange we’ve done a more detailed breakdown below.
 We also have individual review pages for each exchange if you want to research further into each one.
-For more detail on our rating process, click here.
+Find out more information on our rating process.

 Leonard – Crypto Head

-Coinbase is definitely our most recommended crypto exchange in the USA and one that caters to the needs of newbies and professional traders alike.
+Coinbase is a close second for the best crypto exchange in the USA and one that caters to the needs of newbies and professional traders alike.
 Starting out as a wallet service in 2012, before evolving into a crypto exchange, Coinbase has served more than 30 million customers worldwide.
 What makes this exchange so reliable is that for Coinbase to decide to support a new cryptocurrency, that coin needs to be approved by the platform’s Digital Asset Framework first.
 The evaluation is based on metrics like market capitalization, velocity, customer demand, etc. Moreover, users buy the supported cryptocurrencies directly from Coinbase and not from other users, turning the platform into high liquidity brokerage.

 Being American based means they accept payments in USD and, once you pass their KYC verification check, you can go to Settings > Linked Accounts on your Coinbase account, and choose a payment method from the suggested: debit card for small investments, wire transfer for large investments, or bank account for both.
 Coinbase excels in protecting customers’ money by having insurance policy cover the funds that are stored online (2%).
 The remaining 98% are safely kept in cold storage.
 The platform has an easily navigable, beginner-friendly interface, as well as advanced trading options.
 Don’t hesitate to join one of the best exchanges in the USA for spotless trading experience.